rkaysen63/Amazon_Vine_Analysis/README.md

 ## Summary:

 Taken at face value, the results of this analysis show no bias by Amazon Vine members toward favorable reviews.
 Approximately 1/3 of the Vine members gave 5-star reviews for watches whereas half of non-Vine members gave 5-star reviews.
 However the following should be considered:
 1. The total transformed dataset includes 8373 reviews.
-The Vine reviews make-up less than 1% of all the reviews.
+The Vine reviews madeup less than 1% of all the reviews.
 In other words, it's a very small dataset from which to draw conclusions.
 2. The transformed dataframe, df_helpful, was filtered even further to include only those reviews where purchases were verified.
 The number of Vine reviews decreased from a small number, 47, to 0.
 In other words, the 47 5-star reviews by Vine members were possibly written about items that they had not purchased, which undermines the validity of their reviews.

 <p align="center">